diku-dk/ap-e2024-pub/week6/README.md

 3. Write a function `pingSPC :: SPC -> IO Int` that sends a `MsgPing` message to SPC, waits for a response, then returns the integer in the response.
+Use `requestReply`.
 You must also add `pingSPC` to the module export list.

 4. Add a test to `SPC.Core_Tests` that exercises `pingSPC`.